dtaht/blog-cerowrt/content/post/cs6_on_wifi.md

 This is NOT a piece comprehensively discussing 802.11e.
-It's going to take me [several](/post/hw_queue_selection_in_wifi) attempts to describe the shape of the elephant, and then maybe after I'm done I can go back and get it all more right.
+It's going to take me [several](/post/hw_queue_selection_in_wifi) attempts to describe the shape of that elephant, and then maybe after I'm done I can go back and get it all more right.

 quote text="but what I said was not what I meant" cite="Humpty